Privacy Policy

 Privacy Statement

 IPG Funds Management Pty Ltd (IPG FM) is part of the IP Generation Group of Companies (IPG Group or Group).
-The IPG Group includes IP Generation Holdings Pty Ltd (IPGH or Company), IPG FM and each of their Subsidiaries (Group members) from time to time.
+The IPG Group includes IP Generation Holdings Pty Ltd (IPGH), IPG FM and each of their Subsidiaries (Group members) from time to time.
+IP Generation was established in 2018 to act as the holding entity for a property funds management business.

 IPG FM is a wholly owned subsidiary of IPGH and holds an Australian Financial Services License (AFSL 476564).
 IPG FM is authorised under its AFSL to offer unregistered managed investment schemes (Schemes) to Wholesale Investors as defined in the Corporations Act 2001.
 IPG FM, and other relevant Group members, have outsourced their corporate administrative activities to their parent IPGH via a Business Services Agreement.
 In their capacity as Trustee for Schemes, Group Members may outsource management of the Schemes to IPGH under an Investment Management Deed.
 IPG FM has entered an Investment Management Deed with IPGH to outsource all investment management services in relation to Schemes for which it acts as Trustee.